tylertitsworth/5th-age-srd/Classes/Wizard.md

 You've studied the movements of the stars, correlated the signs and portends, and learned the forbidden fate-warping magic.

-Once per day, you may allow yourself or an ally to reroll a d20 with a +4 bonus by changing fate.
+Once per full recovery, you may allow yourself or an ally to reroll a d20 with a +4 bonus by changing fate.
 However, this manipulation of destiny has a cost.
 After the battle or scene in which you enabled a reroll, attempt an easy save (6+).
 If you succeed, nothing horrible happens, congratulations on your prescient reroll.

 If you fail the save, you, or someone in the adventuring party, or more rarely, an NPC or place you care about, take a big loss— something horrible happens that isn’t directly related to the fight or problem you were just dealing with.